 Naval Strike Missile

-The Naval Strike Missile will immediately advance the U.S. Navy’s vision of distributed lethality, ensuring sea control and freedom of the seas.
+The Naval Strike Missile is a long-range, precision strike weapon that seeks and destroys enemy ships at distances greater than 100 nautical miles.
+It immediately advances the U.S. Navy’s vision of distributed lethality, ensuring control and freedom of the seas.

 The Naval Strike Missile eludes enemy radar and defense systems by performing evasive maneuvers and flying at sea-skimming altitude.
 NSM uses an advanced seeker for precise targeting and carries a 500-pound class warhead with a programmable fuze.

 In 2018, the Navy selected the Naval Strike Missile for its over-the-horizon defense of littoral combat ships and future frigates.
 The USS Gabrielle Giffords (LCS 10) launched NSM in 2019 during Pacific Griffin, a biennial exercise conducted near Guam.

 NSM is also suited for land attack missions because it can climb and descend with the terrain.
 It was successfully tested in a land-based mobile launcher configuration in 2018 as part of a multination military exercise.